 Admission to the Cultural Studies graduate program is competitive; we receive between 70 and 100 applications each year for approximately 5-10 positions.
-The admissions committee is composed of 8-10 faculty from a variety of departments and 2 graduate students in the program.
+The admissions committee is composed of 8-10 faculty from a variety of departments and 2 Cultural Studies graduate students.
 We do not use a waiting list.
 Please read our admissions pages carefully for detailed information.

 CST Admissions Process

 One of the most common questions we are asked by prospective applicants is “how do you decide whom to admit?”
-In the section on Requirements and Tips we offer you guidelines and tips for making a strong application to our program.
-After reading the information on this site, if you have additional questions regarding the application process or materials, please email CST Program Coordinator Wallace Woods at firstname.lastname@example.org.
+In the section on Requirements and Tips we offer you guidelines and tips for compiling a strong application.
+After reading the information on this site, if you have additional questions regarding the application process or materials, please email the CST Program Coordinator Wallace Woods at firstname.lastname@example.org.